Dyalog/APLCourse/docs/cells-and-axes.md

 LX
 ```

-It is possibly easiest to see this by inspecting the shape before and after transposing.
+Inspecting the shape before and after transposing.

 ```APL
       ⍴2 3 4⍴⎕A